gauravchak/pipelined_early_ranker/README.md

 # pipelined_early_ranker
-Pipelined early ranker in a recommender system
+A pipelined baseline early ranker in a recommender system